 3. To make your reservation or for enquiries see your Travel Agent or call 1300 973 958.

 4. Except as provided in clause 11, a non-refundable, non-transferable deposit of $250 per person, per land tour is required for The Company to reserve space for you.
 The deposit must be received within 7 days of booking.
 On certain departures, deposits may be required at time of booking to hold or to confirm space for you.
 An additional $250 per person non-refundable deposit is required for any tours with intra-air flights included.
 Your reservation will be automatically cancelled if the deposit is not received by The Company by the deposit due date.
 Your booking is not confirmed and payment is not deemed made until the deposit is received by The Company and The Company sends a confirmation invoice to you.
 Any bookings made within 21 days of your departure from Australia will incur a late booking fee of $30 per transaction.

 5. For Globus and Cosmos tours that include Oberammergau in 2020, an initial non-refundable deposit of $250 per person is required upon booking.
-For all Globus family of brands programs that include Oberammergau in 2020, in addition to the above, a non-refundable deposit of $500 per person is due by 15 June 2019.
+In addition to the above, a non-refundable deposit of $500 per person is due by 15 June 2019.
 Your booking is not confirmed and payment is not deemed made until the deposit is received by The Company and The Company sends a confirmation invoice to you.
 Any bookings made within 21 days of your departure from Australia will incur a late booking fee of $30 per transaction.

 6. Payment of the deposit confirms you have read and accepted these Terms and Conditions.